This is a 3 day wānanga beginning with a pōwhiri at 5pm on Thursday 26 November and closing Sunday 29 November at 10am with karakia.

 Paa Te Aroha Weaving Group meets four times a year at Whirinaki Marae, Hokianga, Northland.
 They will be participating in a Wānanga held at Piritahi Marae bringing their knowledge and skills to share.

-Introducing beginner weavers to the art of weaving.
+Introduce beginner weavers to the art of weaving

-How to look after a kōrari plant and to harvest the leaves.
+Extend your knowledge of kōrari (flax) and its uses, including how to look after a kōrari plant and to harvest the leaves

-There is huge importance in looking after a kōrari plant therefore there will be an emphasis in that area.
-To have an abundance of quality rau-leaves to weave, you MUST learn how to look after the kōrari- flax bush.
+To have an abundance of quality rau – leaves, to weave, you will learn how to look after the kōrari.
 As part of the koha to the marae we will be cleaning around the bushes.

 All levels of ability are welcome.
 This is a Noho Marae experience so accommodation is provided.